 I am a weaver living in Michigan.
-I work part time and I spend the rest of my time weaving and sewing and knitting and spinning.
+I work full-time and I spend the rest of my time weaving and sewing and knitting and spinning.

 I consider myself an artist and a craftsperson.
 At Earlham College I took a weaving class during my second year and I was instantly hooked.
 I picked weaving as the focus of my art major and made my senior project about weaving cloth to be sewn into garments.